scripting/concord/README.md

 This <a href="https://github.com/scripting/concord/tree/master/example1">example</a> is a functional outliner, with most of the capabilities of the Little Outliner app and the same basic approach.
 You edit a single outline, saved in local storage, so it's there when you come back to it, but only on that machine.
 You can try it out <a href="http://example0.blorkmark.com/">here</a>.

-### Ideas for outliners

-It would be great to have an outliner embedded in a WordPress editing front-end.
-One headline for every post in a site, under it, the content of the post.